nexus-rpc/sdk-java/README.md

 ## Build configuration

-[Find the latest release](https://search.maven.org/artifact/io.temporal/temporal-sdk) of the Temporal Java SDK at maven central.
+[Find the latest release](https://search.maven.org/artifact/io.nexusrpc/nexus-sdk) of the Nexus Java SDK at maven central.

-Add *temporal-sdk* as a dependency to your *pom.xml*:
+Add *nexus-sdk* as a dependency to your *pom.xml*:

     <dependency>
       <groupId>io.nexusrpc</groupId>